graeme-winter/dials_tutorials/ccp4-workshop-2023/processing_in_detail.md

 which will generate a detailed report as HTML describing the current state of the processing.

+## Before You Start

+DIALS programs make files - with standard names - so to keep things simple, make a new directory for each processing run.
+Since this is a tutorial with three parts, I suggest tutorial-1, tutorial-2, tutorial-3.

+        mkdir tutorial-1
+        cd tutorial-1

 ## Import

 The starting point for any processing with DIALS is to _import_ the data - here the metadata are read and a description of the data to be processed saved to a file named `imported.expt`.
 This is "human readable" in that the file is JSON format (roughly readable text with brackets around to structure for computers).
 While you can edit this file if you know what you are doing, usually this is not necessary.